Commitment device: Other examples

 Examples of commitment devices abound.
 Dubner and Levitt give the example of Han Xin, a general in Ancient China, who positioned his soldiers with their backs to a river, making it impossible for them to flee, thereby leaving them no choice but to attack the enemy head-on.
 They also present various commitment devices related to weight loss.
 In addition, some game theorists have argued that human emotions and sense of honor are forms of commitment device.
 Other examples include announcing commitments publicly and mutually assured destruction, as well as software programs that block internet access for a predetermined period of time.

 Filmmaker Alice Wu successfully employed a commitment device to complete the screenplay for The Half of It.
-Wu wrote a $1000 check to the National Rifle Association of America (an organization she doesn't support) and asked a friend to mail it in if Wu didn't complete the screenplay in five weeks.
+Wu wrote a $1,000 check to the National Rifle Association of America (an organization she does not support) and asked a friend to mail it in if Wu did not complete the screenplay in five weeks.

+Comedian Nathan Fielder, on his show Nathan for You, shows a process of taking an embarrassing photo of himself, nude, as the human meat of a hot dog, printing a copy and sealing it into an envelope for his grandmother ("someone who I'd never want to see me this way"), and taking it to a notary who would mail it out if Fielder did not have proof of a completed screenplay within two weeks.
+Fielder would then attempt to see if it could work for other people, whom he prompted to utilize similar methods of potential embarrassment in an effort to achieve a weight loss goal.